Monday, September 20, 2021

 Photo by @tonyjongphotography.

-Monika: Do you remember the first time when you saw a transgender woman on TV or met anyone transgender in person?
+Monika: Thinking back to your younger years, do you remember the first time you ever saw a transgender woman on television or met someone transgender in person?

 Samantha: I grew up struggling with my identity, and I never knew what transgender meant due to my deafness.
 I was living in a silent world.
-I watched TV one day - Big Brother, and Nadia Almada was on the show.
-I never knew what transgender meant until someone explained it to me in British sign language.
-One day, I bumped into a transgender person at Manchester Pride, and I knew instantly that It was the right decision for me to transition as I’ve struggled with my identity for a very long time.
+I watched TV one day, Big Brother, and Nadia Almada was on the show.
+I never knew what transgender meant until someone explained it to me in British Sign Language.
+One day, I bumped into a transgender person at Manchester Pride, and I knew instantly that it was the right decision for me to transition, as I had struggled with my identity for a very long time.

-Samantha: Laverne Cox is a good one for me due to being able to show the world that there’s no barrier.
-Keep on achieving, it’s shown that if you’ve got the dream you can achieve it.
+Samantha: Laverne Cox is a good one for me because she has shown the world that there are no barriers.
+Keep on achieving, and it shows that if you have the dream, you can achieve it.

 "We are still facing transphobic issues but